ComplianceScorecard/OSCAL-Standards/README.md

 4. **Educate and Train Staff:** Provide training for staff on the importance of standardized policy documentation and the use of frameworks and tools that support these standards.
 Ensure that team members understand how to effectively manage and utilize simplified SSPs and WISPs.

---
+---

 # proposed documentation structure
-A proposed [structure consisting] (https://github.com/GoldenTechSolutons/OSCAL-Standards/blob/main/pages/documentation_standard.md) of sections:
+A proposed [structure consisting](https://pages.nist.gov/OSCAL/resources/concepts/layer/implementation/component-definition/) of sections:
 - executive summary
 - purpose
 - management intent